-For example, if both Solid Mechanics and Electric Currents, Shell interfaces are added, COMSOL Multiphysics adds an empty Multiphysics Couplings node.
-You can choose the available coupling feature Piezoresistive Effect, Boundary Currents but the modified settings are not included.
-In this example the Piezoresistive Material node needs to be added manually.
+For example, if both Solid Mechanics and Electric Currents in Shells interfaces are added, COMSOL Multiphysics adds an empty Multiphysics Couplings node.
+You can choose the available coupling feature Piezoresistivity, Boundary Currents but the modified settings are not included.
+In this example the Piezoresistive Shell node needs to be added manually.